-- 20.0 Planting plans shall be prepared to show the landscape treatments that are to be implemented by the consent holder for the areas listed in bullet points (a) to (e) of this condition: - The shelterbelt and two mitigation planting areas in close proximity to Montalto Road: - b.
+- 19.0 Planting plans shall be prepared to show the landscape treatments that are to be implemented by the consent holder for the areas listed in bullet points (a) to (e) of this condition: - a.
+The shelterbelt and two mitigation planting areas in close proximity to Montalto Road; - b.
 The area of, and around, the discharge channel from the Klondyke Dam to the Rangitata River, including the placement of rocks within the channel outlet and restoration planting; - c.
-The WWC's surrounds, including the car park and the area around the WWC's public facilities; and - d.
+The WWC's surrounds, including the car park and the area around the WWC's public facilities; - d.
 Any land beyond the toe of the RDR where it is affected by the RDR modifications and the fish screen, and where it is owned by the consent holder; - e.
-The easements that are to be established in favour of the public for walking, cycling and equestrian access to the bed of the Rangitata River and to the Refuge, and the alignment of the tracks that are to be constructed by the consent holder within the easements.
+The easements that are to be established in favour of the public for walking, cycling and equestrian access to the bed of the Rangitata River and to the Refuge, and the alignment of the tracks that are to be constructed by the consent holder within the easements; and - f.
+Measures to ensure the appropriate level of mitigation of the adverse amenity effects of construction on those living adjacent to the storage facility, particularly in terms of separation and/or screening of construction staging areas/depots and dust effects.